bower/spec/README.md

 The name of the package as stored in the registry.

 * Should be slug style for simplicity, consistency and compatibility.
-* Must be unique
+* Must be unique.
 * Lowercase, a-z, can contain dash or dot but not start/end with them.
-* Consecutive dashes or dots not allowed
+* Consecutive dashes or dots not allowed.
-* 50 characters or less
+* 50 characters or fewer.

 ---

 #### version [string]

-The current version of the package.
+The package's semantic version number.

 * Must be a semantic version - http://semver.org/ - i.e, parseable by [node-semver.](https://github.com/isaacs/node-semver)
 * If publishing a folder, the version must be higher than the version stored in the registry, when republishing.